2008 Nampala attack: Background

 Ibrahim Ag Bahanga, the leader of the Malian Tuareg rebel group Niger-Mali Tuareg Alliance (ATNM), had returned to Mali from exile in Libya just before December 2008.
 Bahanga's ATNM was one of the last Tuareg rebel groups active during the Tuareg rebellion, as his previous group May 23, 2006 Democratic Alliance for Change (ADC) had signed an Algerian-brokered peace agreement months prior.
 Beginning on December 18, 2008, Bahanga's ATNM started attacking Malian forces again.

 Battle

 On December 20, ATNM fighters attacked the Malian garrison at Nampala after travelling around a thousand kilometers from their bases in Algeria.
 The ATNM convoy was spotted en route by American satellites, but Malian officials dismissed the warning.
-The assault began around 3am, with ATNM using fifty men on around 15 to 16 pick-ups to conduct the attack.
+The assault began around 3 a.m., with ATNM using fifty men on around 15 to 16 pick-ups to conduct the attack.
 Malian security sources alleged that the Niger Movement for Justice (MNJ) was embedded with the ATNM.
 The initial attack was repelled by Malian forces, but rebels that had recently integrated into the Malian army mutinied and killed their company commander.
 The mutiny sowed panic between Malian troops, and the garrison was taken in a second ATNM attack.
 Malian reinforcements then arrived at Nampala.